AussieScorcher/BARS/README.md

 <details>
 <summary> What if the pilot is using the addon, but the controller isn't, vice versa? </summary>
 <br>
 <ul> <li> If the controller isn't using the addon, they wouldn't be able to claim the airport.
-Without the airport claimed by a controller, BARS will detect that no ATC is online actively using the plugin.
+Without the airport claimed by a controller, BARS will think that no ATC is online actively using the plugin.
 Therefore, the stopbars won't be spawned. </li> </ul>
 <br>
 </details>